Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/README.md

 ![shutterstock_1708020592](https://github.com/Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/assets/101363399/81aa75eb-4d7f-422f-97ee-bebaa25775a3)

-In this project, we will be fine-tuning text classification NLP models from huggingface with Covid-19 tweet data to build a model that classifies text based on Covid-19 vaccine sentiment.We will fine tune the RoBERTa model to categorize sentiments expressed in a vast collection of COVID-19-related tweets.
+In this project, we will be fine-tuning text classification NLP models from huggingface with Covid-19 tweet data to build a model that classifies text based on Covid-19 vaccine sentiment.We will fine tune the RoBERTa-base model to categorize sentiments expressed in a vast collection of COVID-19-related tweets.
 We will then build a Gradio app for our model to give our model an interface and host it on huggingface

 ## Project Links 📑

-- [Tweet Sentiment Analysis Roberta](https://github.com/Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/blob/main/dev/Tweet%20Sentiment%20Analysis%20Roberta%20notebook.ipynb): Model Fine Tuning process.
+- [Tweet Sentiment Analysis RoBERTa](https://github.com/Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/blob/main/dev/Tweet%20Sentiment%20Analysis%20Roberta%20notebook.ipynb): Model Fine Tuning process.
 - [main.py](https://github.com/Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/blob/main/main.py): Gradio app
 - [Data](https://github.com/Azie88/NLP-Huggingface-Covid-19-Tweet-Sentiment-Analysis/tree/main/Dataset): Training and testing datasets for model development.
 - [Hugging Face Space](https://huggingface.co/spaces/Azie88/COVID-Vaccine-Sentiment-Analysis): Gradio app deployed on Huggingface